 We study the mechanisms by which tumour cells are immortal and normal cells are mortal.
 The immortality of cancer cells is one of their most universal characteristics.
-The enzyme telomerase is present in more than 95% of all types of human cancers but is not present in normal cells in the body.
-Telomeres are nucleoprotein complexes located at the ends of chromosomes that are essential for chromosome protection and genomic stability.
-One of the many factors that lead to ageing is the progressive shortening of telomeres associated with organism ageing.
-When telomeres are altered (in their length or their integrity) adult stem cells have a maimed regenerative capacity.
+The enzyme telomerase is present in more than 95% of all types of human cancers and absent in normal cells in the body.
+Telomeres are nucleoprotein complexes located at the ends of chromosomes, essential for chromosome protection and genomic stability.
+The progressive shortening of telomeres associated with organism ageing leads to ageing.
+When telomeres are altered, adult stem cells have a maimed regenerative capacity.

 Our research aims are: